raspberrypilearning/flip-treat-webcards/en/step_2.md

 --- task ---

 **Test:** View your webpage.
-You should be able to see an image of a Lapis Sarawak and your text that describes it.
+You should be able to see an image of a Lapis Sarawak and your text that describes the image.

 <div>
 <iframe src="https://trinket.io/embed/html/0ea70b025f?outputOnly=true" width="500" height="450" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>